amiguel117/python-mini-projects/Ceasar Cipher/README.md

 # Caesar Cipher

-A simple implementation of the Caesar Cipher encryption algorithm in Python.
+A Python implementation of the classic Caesar Cipher encryption and decryption algorithm.

 ## How It Works
-- The user chooses whether to **encode** (encrypt) or **decode** (decrypt) a message.
+- User chooses whether to **encode** (encrypt) or **decode** (decrypt) a message.
-- The user provides a message and a shift number.
+- The program takes a message and a numeric shift value.
-- Each letter is shifted forward in the alphabet by the given number to produce the encoded message.
+- Each letter is shifted forward (encode) or backward (decode) in the alphabet based on the shift.
+- Wrap-around is handled using modulo arithmetic.

 ## Features
-- Converts all input to lowercase for consistency.
-- Uses a fixed alphabet list for letter shifting.
+- Supports both encoding and decoding.
+- Wrap-around logic ensures shifting works at the end of the alphabet.
-- Simple and beginner-friendly example of encryption.
+- Beginner-friendly demonstration of encryption concepts.

-## Example
 Type 'encode' to encrypt, type 'decode' to decrypt:

 encode